jhmkorndorfer/stic/progress.md

 ## Date: 15/05/2025

 ### Accomplishments
-- [x] Task 1: create new branch and rsynch files with Jonas Z stic version.
+- [x] create new branch and rsynch files with Jonas Z stic version.

 ### Challenges